How a CCTV Camera Produces an Image

 In general, a CCTV camera will need a sensor with a high efficiency across the visible spectrum (380-740nm).
 In fact, emerging starlight camera technologies are due to improved quantum efficiency in CCTV image sensors.
 Typically, a new camera will outperform an older camera due to better sensor technology.

 Although not directly useful information to have when installing a CCTV camera, understanding exactly how a camera works can help you make a purchasing decision.
 By understanding how the image sensor works, you will better understand what differences between cameras might exist aside from lens, resolution, and housing.
+The difference in quality will be apparent when viewing the video stream.

 Contact us today for any questions you may have related to security cameras, home surveillance, or CCTV installation.
 You can reach us at (905)367-7177 or email us at firstname.lastname@example.org